aiven/terraform-provider-aiven/docs/resources/kafka.md

 - `max_connections_per_ip` (Number) The maximum number of connections allowed from each ip address (defaults to 2147483647).
 - `max_incremental_fetch_session_cache_slots` (Number) The maximum number of incremental fetch sessions that the broker will maintain.
 - `message_max_bytes` (Number) The maximum size of message that the server can receive.
-- `min_insync_replicas` (Number) When a producer sets acks to 'all' (or '-1'), min.insync.replicas specifies the minimum number of replicas that must acknowledge a write for the write to be considered successful.
+- `min_insync_replicas` (Number) When a producer sets acks to `all` (or `-1`), min.insync.replicas specifies the minimum number of replicas that must acknowledge a write for the write to be considered successful.
 - `num_partitions` (Number) Number of partitions for autocreated topics.
 - `offsets_retention_minutes` (Number) Log retention window in minutes for offsets topic.
 - `producer_purgatory_purge_interval_requests` (Number) The purge interval (in number of requests) of the producer request purgatory(defaults to 1000).